Fatin89/BioTools/FlexiCoClusteringGUI/README.txt

     or

     On Windows command promt
-    java -jar <path to the FlexiCoClusteringGUI\FlexiCoClustering.jar>\FlexiCoClustering.jar
+    java -jar <path to the FlexiCoClustering.jar>/FlexiCoClustering.jar

     On any Linux/Unix distributions terminal
     java -jar <path to the FlexiCoClusteringGUI/FlexiCoClustering.jar>/FlexiCoClustering.jar